nigelgomesot/sensor/README.md

 messages by week(Positive, Negative)
 Top 10 Entities

-Pending
+DONE
 Filters:
 From/Upto DateTime
 Text

-Count widgets:
+PENDING:
-Show count of messages
+Count widget: Show count of messages
+Link to the messages with filters